-eir presence in the program and clinical facilities for clinical education, Physical Therapist Assistant students will an acknowledgement form, which includes the following information: l, , understand that while I am enrolled in the Physical Therapist Assistant program at Stanbridge Universi ity, I may be involved in activities that may increase my risk of injury or illness to a level above those associated with everyday activi ties of daily living.
-These activities may include, but are not limited to, exposure to potentially infectious blood, body fluids, and airl borne pathogens and diseases (Examples: HIV, Hepatitis, TB, needle sticks); musculoskeletal injury due to performing/receivir ng physical therapy treatment activities on/from partners or patients in the laboratory setting or during clinical education experien ces; psychological stress associated with the curriculum load which requires a significant level of commitment to successfully comple ete the program; and exposure to hazardous materials (Examples: bleach, rubbing alcohol, Betadine).
+As a condition of their presence in the program and clinical facilities for clinical education, Physical Therapist Assistant students will be required to sign an acknowledgement form, which includes the following information:

+I, \\\\\\, understand that while I am enrolled in the Physical Therapist Assistant program at Stanbridge University, I may be involved in activities that may increase my risk of injury or illness to a level above those associated with everyday activities of daily living.
+These activities may include, but are not limited to, exposure to potentially infectious blood, body fluids, and airborne pathogens and diseases (Examples: HIV, Hepatitis, TB, needle sticks); musculoskeletal injury due to performing/receiving physical therapy treatment activities on/from partners or patients in the laboratory setting or during clinical education experiences; psychological stress associated with the curriculum load which requires a significant level of commitment to successfully complete the program; and exposure to hazardous materials (Examples: bleach, rubbing alcohol, Betadine).